Typos that Broke the RAG's Back: Genetic Attack on RAG Pipeline by Simulating Documents in the Wild via Low-level Perturbations: Results

-\textbf{Case Study.} We further qualitatively assess the impact of low-level textual perturbations within a document in Table~\ref{tab:main_case}.
-Note that since we ensure that the answer spans remain unperturbed, the readers should ideally generate correct answers.
-However, interestingly, an LLM fails to identify the correct answer, ``Turkey'', which is mentioned four times in the document, but instead generates ``Mashed potatoes'', which is never mentioned at all.
-We include more diverse cases in Table~\ref{tab:case}.
+\paragraph{Case Study.} We further qualitatively assess the impact of low-level textual perturbations within a document in Table~\ref{tab:3}.
+Note that since we ensure that the answer spans remain unperturbed, LLMs should ideally generate correct answers.
+However, interestingly, an LLM fails to identify the correct answers, which are mentioned in the document, but instead generates an incorrect answer, ``Michael Jackson,'' included in the document.
+To this end, we would like to emphasize that addressing typographical errors is a complex challenge that requires many considerations in defense against the threat of typos, which seems relatively trivial.
+In our all experiments, we didn’t perturb the tokens included in the correct answer span, as shown in Table~\ref{tab:3}, and we empirically validated that RAG systems often can’t generate correct answers from the document, even including the correct answers.
+This poses a critical question: \textit{Should we discard such documents because of typographical errors or find ways to use this information effectively within them?} These considerations highlight the need for comprehensive and sophisticated defense strategies, underscoring the ongoing vulnerability within RAG systems.

+In Appendix~\ref{sup:additional_results}, we provide detailed results of adversarial attacks for each dataset and analysis including comparing high-level perturbation attacks and attacking closed-source models.